Culture 21: Contribution to the New Urban Agenda

 Before the conference, the Committee has formulated a set of comments to the issue paper on "Urban Culture and Heritage", which was one of the 22 issue papers published by the UN Task Force in preparation for the conference.
 The Committee welcomed the publication of this paper and believes that the New Urban Agenda should provide details of a culture-based approach to local sustainable development.

 Publications

-Since 2006, in the framework of its research tasks, the Committee on culture of UCLG (Agenda 21 for Culture) has published the following reports:
+Since 2006, in the framework of its research tasks, the Committee on culture of UCLG (Culture 21) has published the following reports: